 51781

-If an emergency cost pops up and you don’t have the cash to pay for it, a quick loan might seem like your saving grace.
+If an emergency cost pops up and you don’t have the cash to pay for it, a quick loan might seem like a saving grace.

 But keep in mind that the shortest amount of time a lender says it can get approved funds to you often comes with a disclaimer.
 A number of factors can delay your funding, and depending on your bank, there may be a wait before you can access your cash.